Skip to navigation Skip to content

 4

-The customer can view and update employment income for a current employer.
-If it is a new employer, they can select Add pay, then Add new employer and follow the prompts to add the employer details.
-The customer can select the employer they need to add pay details for and then Next to report paid income as:
+The customer can add, view and update employment income for a current employer.
+If it is a new employer, or a previously advised employer that has had no income reported for 370 days or more, they can select Add pay, then Add new employer and follow the prompts to add the employer details.
+The customer can then select the employer they need to add pay details for and then Next to report the income they have been paid.

 For more information, go to Reporting employment income online.